-Insurance companies that embrace cloud computing will need to make themselves aware of applicable laws and regulations.
+Carriers that embrace cloud computing in insurance will need to make themselves aware of applicable laws and regulations.
 However, insurers are likely to find that cloud-specific rules follow familiar regulatory patterns, which may make them easier to incorporate into the insurer’s existing compliance ecosystem.

 Data storage, processing and analysis in the cloud may occur in a virtual environment, but that virtual environment is supported by physical infrastructure.
 This infrastructure represents both a challenge and an opportunity for P&C insurers.

 Currently, about 25,000 data centers in the United States support physical servers that handle massive quantities of cloud-based data.
 These facilities need property insurance coverage: “If one or more major cloud service facilities were damaged, service could be disrupted and data lost, with far-reaching economic implications,” says Antony Ireland in Risk & Insurance.